kubevirt/kubevirt/docs/devel/offline-virtual-machine.md

-# Offline Virtual Machine developer documentation
+# Virtual Machine developer documentation

 This document introduces the VirtualMachine kind and provides a guide how to use it and build upon it.

-## What is Offline Virtual Machine
+## What is a Virtual Machine

-Almost all virtual machine (VMI) management systems allow you to manage both running and stopped virtual machines.
+Almost all virtual machine management systems allow you to manage both running and stopped virtual machines.
 Such system allows you to edit configuration of both types of VMIs and show its statuses.